Opinion | Trump’s effort to steal the election, explained by a Democrat fighting against it

 Never before in modern presidential politics has a candidate been so reliant on wide-scale efforts to depress the vote as Trump.

-On top of that, Trump’s open effort to conscript the Supreme Court is only the latest in a long line of efforts to bend the government and the machinery of justice towards his reelection.
+On top of that, Trump’s open effort to conscript the Supreme Court is only the latest in a long line of efforts to bend the government and the machinery of justice toward his reelection.
 The scale of the corruption is unprecedented.
 But, with a massive enough effort, it can be defeated.